karl-zylinski/karl-zylinski.github.io/new/content/posts/gamedev-for-beginners-using-odin-and-raylib-2.md

 player_grounded: bool
 ```

-This creates a new variables called `player_grounded` of type `bool`. `bool` is special type of variable that can only take on two values: `true` or `false`.
+This creates a new variable called `player_grounded` of type `bool`. `bool` is a special type of variable that can only take on two values: `true` or `false`.
 Just like with `player_vel` we did not explicitly say what value `player_grounded` starts at, which means it will have "the zero value", which in this case means `false`.

 Change this code:
 ```C